-Stigma, and the fear it produces, are engrained early on for LGBTQ individuals.
-A sobering report from the Gay, Lesbian & Straight Education Network found that 94 percent of rural LGBT students heard homophobic language at school, sometimes even from the school staff.
+Stigma, and the fear it produces, are ingrained early on for LGBTQ individuals.
+A sobering report (no longer available online) from the Gay, Lesbian & Straight Education Network found that 94 percent of rural LGBT students heard homophobic language at school, sometimes even from the school staff.
 Moreover, nearly 9 in 10 rural LGBTQ students had been verbally harassed, and 1 in 5 students had been physically assaulted at school because of their sexual orientation in the past year.

 A Healthy People 2020 report found LGBTQ youth are 2 to 3 times more likely to attempt suicide, more likely to be homeless, and have a higher risk of HIV and other sexually transmitted diseases (STDs).
 In addition, LGBTQ populations have the highest rates of tobacco, alcohol and other drug use.
 Transgender individuals experience a high prevalence of HIV/STD, victimization, mental health issues, and suicide.
 Gay and bisexual men have higher chances of major depression, bipolar disorder, and anxiety disorder compared to other men.

 This mountain of health problems linked with the social force of stigma, however, remains fairly hidden at the doctor’s office.

 Flemmer shared her own awkward experience of coming out as a lesbian to her provider.